JediLuke/quillex/README.md

 * would be cool to be able to call quillex from terminal, e.g. `qlx .`
 * currently workin on showing the menubar...

+## Known Bugs

+### MenuBar

+* We use the y-axis boundary to de-activate the menu, but not the x-axis of each sub-menu, so you can move the mouse around sideways without de-activating the menu - in practice, it's not such a pain or dangerous